We acknowledge one baptism for the forgiveness of sins.

-	Though it is not mentioned in the Old Testament, the practice of baptism was being practiced by Jews by the time of Jesus.
-It was done in different ways and for different purposes by different groups.
+Though it is not mentioned in the Old Testament, the Jews were practicing baptism by the time of Jesus.
+Different groups baptized in different ways and for different purposes.
 Commonly baptism was done by immersing the person in water.
 Going under water is a symbol of being cleansed in some way or as an initiation rite for new converts.

 Under the guidance of the Holy Spirit, John and then Jesus established baptism as a spiritual declaration.
 By being baptized, the believer makes a public declaration of his or her intention to leave a life of sin and to live a godly life.
 Jesus taught the church to baptize all new believers.
 It symbolizes a decision to turn from sin and acceptance of the forgiveness that comes from following Jesus.

 The irony of quoting the creed’s “one baptism” is that there have been many competing ideas about what baptism is, what it does, and how and when it should be done throughout church history.
 The situation is no different today.
 The Bible teaches that baptism is an integral part of becoming a Christian.
 It does not always, however, answer some of the questions that we may raise.
-Therefore, many different traditions have been created about baptism.
+Therefore, there are many different traditions about baptism.

 If you are a believer, you should be baptized.
 The sections below will discuss the different issues surrounding baptism because you will encounter them at some point in your life in Christ.
 We want you to be informed.